Egbert-Azure/egbert-azure.Github.io/_posts/2323-09-04-Sportsmanship.md

 Remember, how we play the game reflects who we are as players and individuals.
 Let's make every move count, not just on the board but also in our conduct as sportspeople.

+In the world of chess, as in life, we may encounter instances where sportsmanship takes a back seat.
+But, as we navigate these challenges, let's keep in mind one important truth: "Don't let the bad examples hide the 99% of great players you meet." 🙌

 So, whether engaging in a correspondence match or sitting across from an opponent, virtual or physical, remember the lessons learned from admirable and regrettable moments.
-Let sportsmanship be your guiding light, shaping you into a better chess player and person.
+Let sportsmanship be your guiding light, shaping you into a better chess player with great sportsmanship skills.

 Amici Sumus